 - Some research shows that taking a Tbs of raw honey made within 100 miles of your home fights off seasonal allergies.
 The reason is something about the bees processing the same pollen that is making you sneeze, and you consuming the processed pollen…Sounds like a fun remedy to me!
 “Here, honey, take your spoonful of honey to fight allergies!”
 Better than a prescription med if it works.

 *Another benefit near and dear to my heart.
 (Although other research says honey is just as bad as sugar for diabetics, and just as high on the glycemic index, so don’t go hog wild!)
 Here’s the “why”, from World’s Healthiest Foods: Experimental evidence indicates that consumption of honey may improve blood sugar control and insulin sensitivity compared to other sweeteners.
-Proper fueling of the is central to optimal glucose metabolism during sleep and exercise.
+Proper fueling of the liver is central to optimal glucose metabolism during sleep and exercise.
 Honey is the ideal liver fuel because it contains a nearly 1:1 ratio of fructose to glucose…

 **I’m pleased to link into Food Roots at Nourishing Days this week, because I’m intrigued by the local-necessity of the raw honey for so many of these health benefits.
 Where does your food come from?